zudi-lin/pytorch_connectomics/docs/source/tutorials/mitoem.rst

         $ tensorboard --logdir ``OUTPUT_PATH/xxxxx``

     .. note::
         Tensorboard will create a subdir in OUTPUT_PATH.
-Substitute **xxxxx** with that subdir.
+Substitute **xxxxx** with the subdir name.

 #.
 Run inference on image volumes: